Scandltd/osticket-email-fields/README.md

 topicId will be equal to 10, and product_name will be equal to 'Scand osTicket Plugin'.

 ## Notes
-Due to issue with passing variables by reference [#4287](https://github.com/osTicket/osTicket/issues/4287) standard fields can not be replaced by email values until but is not fixed.
+There was a bug [#4287](https://github.com/osTicket/osTicket/issues/4287).
+As result, standard fields can not be replaced by email values.

+The bug was fixed, but your version may contain old code.
+If you are unable to update your sources, you can manually modify the code to fix this bug.

-To fix that you can manually change send() function in /include/class.signal.php file as below:
+Сhange the send() function in /include/class.signal.php file as below:
 ```
 static function send($signal, $object, &$data=null) {
     if (!isset(self::$subscribers[$signal]))